 Assembling a simple PDF document from multiple PDF documents

 The following example is a simple DDX document used to assemble the document.
-It specifies the names of the source documents used to produce the resultant document, as well as the name of the resultant document:
+It specifies the names of the source documents used to produce the resultant document, and the name of the resultant document:

 <PDF result="Doc4"> <PDF source="Doc1"/> <PDF source="Doc2"/> <PDF source="Doc3"/> </PDF>